manni8436/dinotopia/README.md

 ### USER STORIES

 The structure of the site is designed to be simple and easy to use.
-It has a good balance of images and content, so it does not overload the user, while allowing the user to have all the information they require to make a purchase, and doesn't leave the user needing more information to carry out all steps needed on the site.
+It has a good balance of images and content as not overload the user, while allowing the user to have all the information they require, and not leave the user needing more information to carry out all steps needed on the site.

 * The website is for the following user types:
   * Users who are curious at looking at Dinosaurs